Frequently

 Under HB 22-1104, the entity owning and constructing the trail is required to carry insurance for the trail and its use, not the landowner.

-Colorado's Power Pathway will support the economic vitality of our state, while delivering significant economic benefits to rural communities across eastern and southern Colorado over the short- and long-term.
-More immediately, construction will require substantial amounts of contract labor, while also providing local jurisdictions and host communities with additional tax revenues and potential employment opportunities.
-Moreover, once Colorado's Power Pathway is completed, it will drive ongoing job opportunities and employment in the clean energy projects (wind, solar, etc.) that ultimately interconnect to Colorado's Power Pathway.
+Colorado’s Power Pathway will support the economic vitality of our state, while delivering significant economic benefits to rural communities across eastern and southern Colorado both over the short term and over the long term.
+More immediately, construction will employ substantial contract labor, while also providing local jurisdictions and host communities with additional tax revenues and potential employment opportunities.
+Once Colorado’s Power Pathway is completed, it will drive ongoing job opportunities and employment in clean energy projects (wind, solar, etc.) that ultimately interconnect to Colorado’s Power Pathway.

 Metropolitan areas of the state will have increased access to renewable generation to serve area load and meet the goals of specific retail and wholesale customers and local communities.